-The other requirement for any programmer is that they must complete our 6-month training and apprenticeship program, which runs twice per year.
+The other requirement for any programmer is that they must complete our training and apprenticeship program.
 Each session kicks off with an Orientation, which individuals wishing to enter the training program must attend.
-The Spring Orientation is held on the second Monday in May
+Orientations are held once a month on the fourth Tuesday of each month

 Following the Orientation each prospective programmer must attend several training sessions related to FCC regulations and the technical aspects of engineering a show at KOOP.
 There are generally multiple instances of each session to try to accommodate as many trainees as possible.